kobehua2028/CS180-Group-Project/README.md

   - Users can remove friends and block/unblock other users from this frame.
   - Supports deleting the profile.

+### OtherProfileFrame
+##### OtherProfileFrame is a GUI class that displays another user's profile.
+It allows the logged-in user to interact with the profile by adding or removing friends, blocking or unblocking the user, and viewing their posts and "About Me" section.
+#### Key Features:
+ - Displays the user's profile, including the "About Me" section and friends list.
+ - Allows actions like blocking, unblocking, adding, or removing friends.
+ - Dynamically updates the UI based on the user’s actions.
+ - Integrates with FeedFrame to reflect changes in the feed.

 ### How to Use

 #### Run the Application: